sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/06-mcb.md

 Advantages of a MCB over fuses:

-- Non-destructive determination of tripping characteristics
+- **Non-destructive**
+- **Fast**
   - Shorter tripping times under moderate overcurrents
   - Immediate indication of faulty current
+- **Manual operation**: can be used as a circuit control switch
+- **Easy to use**
+  - No stock of fuses required
   - Reclosing can be effected at once after the fault has been cleared
-- No stock of fuses required
-- Can be used as a circuit control switch

 ### Ratings